tmcintee/electability-2020-pub/README.md

 The files in the root folder are formatted and copied from various sources purporting to provide official election returns.
 Election returns being government  Any errors are likely mine.

+## Required additional data.

 For my model, I used senate and presidential data that is not included in this repository, because it came from David Leip's Atlas, available at https://uselectionatlas.org/ and relatively easily copied and pasted into the files on your own local branch.
+This data should be placed in the senate elections and presidential elections CSVs.